 ANUMSS Global Health Society 2020

-- Crossing Borders focuses on events that pertain to Migrant and Refugee health.
-GHS aligns itself in particular with the Migrants and Refugee Settlement Service – a programme that provides settlement and related services for migrants, refugees and humanitarian entrants in the ACT.
-GHS has a weekly program where dedicated medical students volunteer their time to teach computer skills to migrants and refugees.
+- Crossing Borders.
+Providing opportunities for medical students to engage with migrant and refugee health.
+In particular, we work closely with the Migrants and Refugee Settlement Service – a programme that provides settlement and related services for migrants, refugees and humanitarian entrants in the ACT.
+The GHS runs weekly programs where dedicated medical students volunteer their time to teach computer skills to migrants and refugees.

 March: Beeswax Wrap Making Night.
 The GHS will run a session where participants are provided resources for and are taught how to make their own beeswax wraps!
 This is a new event and aligns with GHS’s Code Green branch to philosophies to promote more environment-friendly and sustainable behaviours.

 GHS has a weekly program where dedicated medical students volunteer their time to teach computer skills to migrants and refugees.
 Shoot us an email or FB message us to find out more!